FatemehFsD/ComputerVision-ObjectDetection/README.md

 # socket-detectron2

-Adaption of facebookresearch's detectron 2 and Giovanni Toffetti's milkingrobot script to detect the socket of a CCS2 plug.
+Adaption of facebookresearch's detectron 2 to detect the chaotic objects in poor light conditions for the industrial arm robot Stäubli.

 ## directories
 * configs/: diverse detectron2 configurations/models to choose from